-- Arab students take Arabic: Language and Literature in Grades 6 to 12 - Arab students also study a Language Acquisition subject in Grades 6-9 - All other students are required to take Arabic Language Acquisition as well as one other Language Acquisition subject up to the end of Grade 9.
+- Arab students take Arabic: Language and Literature in Grades 6 to 12.
+These students will work towards a bi-lingual certificate/diploma - Arab students also study a Language Acquisition subject in Grades 6-9 - All other students are required to take Arabic Language Acquisition as well as one other Language Acquisition subject up to the end of Grade 9.
 In Grade 10 they will select one Language Acquisition subject from a choice that includes Arabic B - Students may choose to continue their Language Acquisition subject into Grades 11 and 12 as Language B, or choose an alternative Ab Initio subject